 Kashif accepts public access instructions in employment law matters for the purposes of advising and representing clients at trials and hearings.

-Have represented the Respondent local authority and school in a number of unfair dismissal claims where a teacher had been dismissed for using physical force to manage a school pupil.
+Kashif has represented respondent schools and local authorities in a number of unfair dismissal claims where a teacher was dismissed for using physical force to manage a school pupil.

 - Spedding v (1) Governing Body Of The Rose School (2) Lancashire County Council (2016) in the Manchester Employment Tribunal

 - Moorhouse v (1) Governing Body Of Norden High School (2) Lancashire County Council (2014) in the Manchester Employment Tribunal

 - Thornton v (1) Governing Body Of The Skerton Community High School (2) Lancashire County Council (2013) in the Manchester Employment Tribunal.